How To Buy Your First Home

 Sale and Purchase Agreement

 They should review the agreement before it is signed.
-They will want to make sure it contains standard terms, make sure there isn't anything unusual, explain key risks, and make sure the deal is documented correctly.
+They will want to make sure it contains standard terms, that there isn't anything unusual, explain key risks, and ensure the deal is documented correctly.

 Conditions